The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Name: income, dtype: float64

-The values in this column are gross family income, which is total income from all sources of the respondent and the other members of their household, reported in U.S. dollars (USD).
+The values in this column are gross family income, which is total income of the respondent and the other members of their household, from all sources, reported in U.S. dollars (USD).
 Here’s what the distribution of income looks like.

 cdf_income = Cdf.from_seq(nlsy["income"])